The author is an engineer by profession and a lover of food. In his free time, he likes to tinker around in the kitchen.

 Stir Fry Potato

-Stir Fry Napa Cabbage
+Stir Fry Asparagus

 Recipe for Stir Fry Sauce

 This is one of my favorite recipes for stir fry sauce: it is simple and uses readily available ingredients.
+If you are in a hurry, just use the ready-made hoisin sauce or fish sauce.

 Ingredients for Stir Fry Sauce